ccosta-fbk/lightedge-upfservice/README.md

-By default, the Click package is statically linked with UPFlib libraries (this is possibile as UPFlib archive libraries are compiled with `-fPIC -DPIC`).
-It's possible to use shared libraries with option `--with-upflib-shared=yes` of `configure`.
+By default, the Click package is statically linked with UPFlib libraries, so everything is included in the resulting files (this is possibile as UPFlib archive libraries are compiled with `-fPIC -DPIC`).

 # Sample Click configuration for UPFRouter